 The Academy is a unique, market-focused, and commercially orientated training programme that helps Scottish food and drink producers

-The pandemic changed everything and the next great disruptor, Brexit, is on the horizon.
-So we must adapt to the new realities – and make them work for us.
+The pandemic changed everything, and Brexit has disrupted our industry.
+We are adapting to new realities – and we must make them work for us.

 There has already been remarkable resilience and innovation shown by food and drink businesses in responding to the pandemic, whether that being the finding of new routes to market themselves or in the actions they have taken to support their workforce and the communities around them.
 However, we now need to help drive the recovery and at the same time, prepare for – and adapt to - the great disruption and uncertainty that the end of the Brexit transition period will inevitably bring to the sector.